Lima Travel Guide

 Duty free

-Travellers over the age of 18 do not have to pay duty on 400 cigarettes, 50 cigars or 250g of tobacco; 3 litres of alcoholic beverages; and gifts to the value of US$500.
-Items such as sausages, salami, ham and cheese may only be brought in if accompanied by an original sanitary certificate.
-The import of ham from Italy and Portugal is prohibited.
-The export of cultural or artistic items from the country is not permitted.
+Travellers to Peru over the age of 18 can bring in up to 200 cigarettes, 50 cigars, or 250g of tobacco, along with 3 litres of alcoholic beverages, all duty-free.
+They are also allowed to carry gifts worth up to US$500.
+For those bringing in food items, products such as sausages, salami, ham and cheese must be accompanied by an original sanitary certificate.
+It's important to note that the import of ham from Italy and Portugal is prohibited.
+Additionally, the export of cultural or artistic items may be restricted or require special permission.

 Communications